swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - Line separator `U+2028`
 - Paragraph separator `U+2029`

 This is a subset of the scalars matched by `UnicodeScalar.isWhitespace`.
 Additionally, in a custom character class, PCRE only considers the space and tab characters as whitespace.
 Other engines do not differentiate between whitespace characters inside and outside custom character classes, and appear to follow a subset of this list.
-Therefore we intend to support exactly the characters in this list for the purposes of non-semantic whitespace parsing.
+Therefore we propose supporting exactly the characters in this list for the purposes of non-semantic whitespace parsing.

 ### Group numbering